redwoodjs/redwood/docs/docs/quick-start.md

 Now let's generate everything we need to perform all the CRUD (Create, Retrieve, Update, Delete) actions on our `Post` model:

 ```
-yarn redwood g scaffold post
+yarn redwood generate scaffold post
 ```

 Navigate to [http://localhost:8910/posts/new](http://localhost:8910/posts/new), fill in the title and body, and click "Save":

 <img src="https://user-images.githubusercontent.com/300/73028004-72262c00-3de9-11ea-8924-66d1cc1fceb6.png" alt="Create a new post" />

 Did we just create a post in the database?
 Yup!
-With `yarn rw g scaffold <model>`, Redwood created all the pages, components, and services necessary to perform all CRUD actions on our posts table.
+With `yarn rw generate scaffold <model>`, Redwood created all the pages, components, and services necessary to perform all CRUD actions on our posts table.

 ## Frontend first with Storybook